ExpHP/thpages/static/content/mods/bullet-cap.md

 # QnA

-## Pre-MoF games are "in beta"?
+## Some games are "in beta"?
 What does that mean?

-Basically, pre-MoF games may still undergo replay-breaking changes at some point in the future.
+Basically, these games may still undergo replay-breaking changes at some point in the future.
 While I've tested them pretty thoroughly, they are more complicated than the other games and there may still be bugs.
 So I'd like to see some other people playtesting them before I declare them as "TAS-ready."

+LoLK and onwards are also difficult because of additional arrays that are related to pointdevice.

 ## "Cancel item cap"?